deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I didn't publish a strategy while I was in the ED role because if there was one thing I heard from every corner of the community it was "DO NOT MAKE ANY PROMISES."
 I took this to heart and generally only spoke about the work the team accomplished once the work was already done.

-I'm publishing a strategy now because (a) it's been four months since I left, which is roughly how long I was there, (b) I've had time to cool off emotionally, and (c) I want the board's Community Executive to have this blueprint, regardless of whether they make use of it or not.
+I'm publishing a strategy now because (a) it's been four months since I left, which is roughly how long I was there, (b) I've had time to cool off emotionally, and (c) I want the board's Community Executive to have this blueprint, whether they make use of it or not.

 (Cooling off emotionally was important because August left me confused and, honestly, frightened.
-It's a real brainscrew to leave a public position like that without a clear understanding as to _why._ When I re-read the announcement in September, I realized it reads "he did everything right...but we still had to fire him."
-It looked like I'd embezzled money or abused a staff member or something else insane.
+It's a real brainscrew to know somebody had a problem with me they were willing to escalate to the board and that the problem, whatever it was, led the board to ask me to leave --- without the slightest indication _what that problem might be._ There is nothing as scary as my own imagination and I was completely in the dark.
+When I re-read the announcement in September, I realized it reads "he did everything right...but we still had to part ways."
+It looked like I'd embezzled money or abused someone or something equally insane.
 I needed some distance from that.)

 * * *